 Procedural issues for the antiepileptogenesis study.
 To maintain the rigor of the study across all centers, it will be important to apply the same protocols across all centers.
 A system for blinding, unmasking, and workflow will be agreed upon so as to create standardized written protocols that will facilitate the work.
-The investigators responsible for blinding the experimenters at their sites will be holding the log with the identifiable data and provide it at pre-determined study points (e.g.,., when study with data collection is over) to the statistician who will analyze the data (IAC) and who will not be involved in the blinding, handling of the animals or other data collection.
+The investigators responsible for blinding the experimenters at their sites will be holding the log with the identifiable data and provide it at pre-determined study points (e.g. when study with data collection is over) to the statistician who will analyze the data (IAC) and who will not be involved in the blinding, handling of the animals or other data collection.
 At the onset of the grant the investigators will agree on the composition and format of a central database that will be de-identfied (located at IAC but accessible through internet to all involved centers).
 This de-identified database will be populated through the course of the study and unmasked only at the conclusion of the study, i.e, when all study subjects have enrolled and completed testing and data have been analyzed.
-Dr Galanopoulou will be responsible to oversee these procedural aspects.
+Dr. Galanopoulou will be responsible to oversee these procedural aspects.

 We realize that even if we address the areas of differences within our group, efforts to replicate the goals of our study in different centers may be challenged by unanticipated differences.
 We will make every effort to publish with sufficient detail the methodological details of our study so that it is clearly communicated what will be done during the study.